intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 implemented that any hope for using the extension point it defines has been abandoned {{SNI}}.

-Requiring simplistic processing steps when encountering unknown conditions, such as unsupported version numbers, can potentially prevent these sorts of situations.
-A counter example is the first version of the Simple Network Management Protocol (SNMP), where an unparseable and an authentication message are treated the same way by the server: no response is generated {{?SNMPv1=RFC1157}}:
+As a counter example, clear and simple handling for new inputs, such as unsupported version numbers, might prevent these sorts of situations.
+The first version of the Simple Network Management Protocol (SNMP) {{?SNMPv1=RFC1157}}
+defines that unparseable or unauthenticated messages are simply discarded without response:

 > It then verifies the version number of the SNMP message.
 If there is a mismatch, it discards the datagram and performs no further actions.

-When SNMP versions 2, 2c and 3 came along, older agents did exactly what the protocol specifies should have done: dropped it from being processing without returning a response.
-This was likely successful because there was no requirement to create and return an elaborate error response to the client.
+When SNMP versions 2, 2c and 3 came along, older agents did exactly what the protocol specifies.
+Deployment of new versions was likely successful because the handling of newer versions was well specified and easy to implement correctly.

 ## Multi-Party Interactions and Middleboxes {#middleboxes}